-This topic describes how to configure rule-based custom DNS resolution.
+This topic describes how to configure rule-based custom parsing.

 Prerequisites

-You have added the domain name that you want to use for custom DNS resolution.
+You have added the domain name for which you want to configure custom DNS resolution.
 For more information, see Add a domain name.

 Procedure